 Custodial credit risk for deposits is the risk that, in the event of failure of a depository financial institution, the District will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 The custodial credit risk for investments is the risk that, in the event of failure of the counterparty (e.g., broker-dealer), the District will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
+With respect to investments, custodial credit risk generally applies only to direct investments in marketable securities.
+Custodial credit risk does not apply to a local government's indirect investment in securities through the use of mutual funds, government investment pools, or Section 115 trusts (such as LAIF, CalTRUST Investment Pool, or CEPPT).

 The California Government Code and the District's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments, other than the following provision for deposits: The California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
 California law also allows financial institutions to secure District deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits.
 Any deposits in excess of depository insurance limits at the end of the year are collateralized by securities held at the depository financial institution's trust department.
-As of June 30, 2019, all the District's deposits with financial institutions were covered by federal depository insurance limits or were held in collateralized accounts.
+As of June 30, 2020, all the District's deposits with financial institutions were covered by federal depository insurance limits or were held in collateralized accounts.